Skip to main content

 Tip #1: after setting a Par count on Food Prep tasks this will carry through indefinitely until changed.
 Then, to set a Food Prep task due, simply enter an On Hand amount on the task and the Prep field will autofill based on the Par defined.

-Tip #2: for Schedule if any setting other than due daily is set on a prep category level, then all prep tasks within that category will adhere to that setting.
-If you wish to have those prep tasks contain different repeating due cadences, ensure you click "Reset to default" within the Schedule of the prep category.
+Tip #2: for Schedule if any setting other than due daily is set on a list or prep category level, then all tasks within will adhere to that setting.
+If you wish to have those tasks contain different repeating due cadences, ensure you click "Reset to default" within the Schedule of the list or prep category.
 This same function applies to sub-tasks that fall within a standard task.

 To create a list: